jbargu/greenport_android/README.md

 Notes
 --------

-Carbon footprint is currently calculated based on foot movements instead of vehicle for demo purposes.
+Carbon footprint is currently calculated based on foot movements instead of vehicle for demo purposes and monthly report is hardcoded.